alancolant/alancolant/README.md

 I'm a developer interested in Linux, Golang, PHP, and web/server management.

-- 🔭 I’m currently working on improving my skills in DevOps and cloud computing.
+- 🔭 I’m currently working on improving my skills in Low-Level Development.

-- 🌱 I’m currently learning Kubernetes and Python.
+- 🌱 I’m currently learning Zig and C.

 - 💬 Ask me about Linux, Golang, PHP, or anything related to web/server management.